Student Forums

 The Co-op Model

 Students who are interested in a given opportunity are generally advised to prepare a cover letter and résumé for the partner organization if they meet the required qualifications.
-Co-op advisors help students develop their application materials, establish communications with the employer, provide a recommendation if appropriate, and then coach the student on how best to prepare for the interview process.
+Co-op faculty advisors help students develop their application materials, establish communications with the employer, provide a recommendation if appropriate, and then coach the student on how best to prepare for the interview process.
 Most employers require a virtual, telephone, or in-person interview with the student applicant before making a hiring decision.
 Timely planning and prompt follow-up on communications at this stage is very important as students must present themselves well in order to secure a job.
+Ultimately, it is up to the partnering organization to decide whether or not they can offer a particular student a co-op experience.

-All of these rich curricular and co-curricular offerings are intended to help students develop and pursue long-term career strategies.
+All of these rich curricular and co-curricular offerings are intended to help students develop and pursue long-term career goals.
 Co-op is a crucible in which a student’s accumulated skills and abilities find form.
 It also serves as a springboard from which students launch themselves into engagement within dynamic communities of practice, future employment opportunities, graduate school experiences, and other ways that they will further distinguish themselves in post-baccalaureate life.

 THE STANDARD STUDY/WORK SEQUENCE: